Peer recovery syncs data from a primary shard to a new or existing shard copy.

 You can use the following expert setting to manage resources for peer recoveries.

-Number of file chunk requests sent in parallel for each recovery.
+(Dynamic, Expert) Number of file chunks sent in parallel for each recovery.
 Defaults to

 You can increase the value of this setting when the recovery of a single shard is not reaching the traffic limit set by